-lower is a lower bound for the solution components.upper is an upper bound for the solution components.

-bounds apply.
-If seg is not specified, then it defaults to a value of
+lower is a lower bound for the solution components. upper is an upper bound for the solution components. seg is optional, and specifies a segment of the solution to which the bounds apply.
+If seg is not specified, then it defaults to a value of 1.